Cuprate/cuprate/rpc/interface/README.md

 The [`RpcHandler`] must also hold some state that is required for RPC server operation.

-The only state currently need is [`RpcHandler::restricted`], which determines if an RPC server is restricted or not, and thus, if some endpoints/methods are allowed or not.
+The only state currently needed is [`RpcHandler::restricted`], which determines if an RPC server is restricted or not, and thus, if some endpoints/methods are allowed or not.

 # Unknown endpoint behavior